AlexisRenchon/Home/index.md

 This website and data analysis are open-source, transparent, and users are encouraged to contribute.

-# Distinction from ILAMB

-[ILAMB] (https://www.ilamb.org/), the international land model benchmarking project, has some similarities with this platform.

-LAH (we need a name) focuses on heterogeneity within sub-pixels (area of about a hectar), a smaller scale compared to ILAMB.
-Furthermore, this platform specifically focuses on heterogeneity, rather than benchmarking in general.
-Mechanisms explaining heterogeneity and scaling is our focus, not exclusively benchmark metrics.

 # Data storage

 Datasets are not hosted on github, rather they are downloaded from DOI (e.g. [Figshare] (https://figshare.com/))